-Navigating Through the Forest
+Navigating through the forest

 In many ways, the life of a day trader is similar to that of a prehistoric hunter.
 Every day, the day trader plunges into a forest of information, studies the movements of familiar beasts, ponders the best methods for their capture, and hopes, that by the time he has decided to pounce, his analysis will have led him to a worthy reward.
 True, we don’t speak of life and death when we venture into the stock market, but the axiom “only the fittest survive” remains true.
 Only a handful of those who attempt day trading breakeven after a couple of months, and of those, only a handful are successful enough to make a living out of it.
 So many of these traders fail because they lack the proper education.
 They don’t know what the tracks of their prey look like.
 They don’t know their chart patterns.
 It’s my hope that they will know a little more after this article.